lhanson/maven-wagon/README.md

 ## Using this package

-### first, download the source tree and install it on your local host
+### first, download the source tree, compile and install it on your local host

 To install this package, just do the following: